anuragthehatter/Bash-helper-scripts/mtu_migration_openshift_sdn/README.md

 - This for OpenShiftSDN

-- Script take only one argument which is the desired cluster network MTU we want to migrate
+- Script take only two arguments which is the desired cluster network MTU and vpshere arguement is optional

   For example
   ```./mtu_migrate.sh 1600```